1730 conclave: Political influence

 From about 1600 to the early 20th century, certain Catholic monarchs claimed the jus exclusivae (right of exclusion), i.e. to veto a candidate for the papacy, exercised through a crown-cardinal.
 By an informal convention, each state claiming the veto was allowed to exercise the right once per conclave.
 Therefore, a crown-cardinal did not announce the veto until the last moment when the candidate in question seemed likely to get elected.
 This conclave saw a good deal of maneuvering by the various parties to induce another to exercise the veto prematurely.
 At one point, in lieu of a veto, the Spanish party threatened to exit the conclave if a particular opposition candidate was likely to be chosen.

 Cardinal Cornelio Bentivoglio presented the veto of King Philip V of Spain against the election of Cardinal Giuseppe Renato Imperiali.
 During the conclave of 1700 Imperiali was part of a group of cardinals who were trying to resist the pressure applied by foreign governments aiming to influence papal elections.
 In 1720 he had attempted to influence the Republic of Genoa to arrest Cardinal Giulio Alberoni, an erstwhile court favorite made a duke and grandee of Spain.
 However, the veto had been signed by the Spanish Secretary of State rather than the King and was subject to a challenge.
 Matters dragged on while a messenger was sent to Madrid to obtain verification.

 The Emperor had sent notification of his opposition to Cardinal Pietro Marcellino Corradini, who appeared to be leading with thirty votes.
-Corradini had opposed the Emperor's attempts at interference in the Papal States, and his attempt to name Hugh Francis Fustenberg bishop of Hildesheim.
+Corradini had opposed the Emperor's attempts at interference in the Papal States, and his attempt to name Hugh Francis von Fürstenberg as bishop of Hildesheim.

 By the middle of May there was a series of earthquakes in Italy.
 The tension was high, both inside and outside the Conclave, as many interpreted the earthquakes as evidence of God's displeasure at the failure of the Cardinals to elect a Pope.